Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

     - X-ray images are produced by passing X-rays through the body and capturing the resulting image on a detector.

         ![alt text](image-4.png)

+    - Contrast Mechanism

+        - Different degrees of X-ray absorption by different tissues.

+        - Image intensities are relative values, ie they are not absolute.